vestervang/agile-resource/README.md

 # About

+This is a **PoC**.
+The relationships will always use * to select from the DB and there is nothing preveting the n+1 problem.

 This package aims to make a single resource so you don't have to make one for each model.

 # Features